arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 amixer -c 1 sset 'ADC Right Mux' 'Input3B' # Mic Input amixer -c 1 sset 'ADC' 100% # Mic volume
 ```
 Now, we are ready for the audio recording.
-Use `fmpeg` command alongside the settings of your preference.
+Use `ffmpeg` command alongside the settings of your preference.

 The following command will record audio for 30 seconds at 44100 Hz and save it on `/sdcard/` as `out.wav`.